Pots and Pans, AKA an SSLVPN - Palo Alto PAN-OS CVE-2024-0012 and CVE-2024-9474

 Initially, on seeing this code, we took the world for what it is and thought - perhaps we could just specify X-Pan-Authcheck: off in our requests to disable authentication entirely - but, as ever, life is not that simple.
 Our requests still resulted in a login page - clearly, not what we want.

-After some more digging, we found that this is being toggled within Nginx, where X-Pan-Authcheck header is set by default to on via the /etc/nginx/conf/proxy_default.conf file:
+After some more digging, we found that the X-Pan-Authcheck header is set by default to on via the /etc/nginx/conf/proxy_default.conf file:

 # default proxy request header setting